Squidex/squidex/docs/queries.md

     * `contains`
     * `startsWith`
     * `endsWith`
-* **Clubs`** is a referance to other contents items, but also stored as a string.
+* **Clubs`** is a reference to other contents items, but also stored as a string.
 Similar to MongoDB arrays of strings are treated like strings, so when use an equality filter you actually filter out all content items, that contain at least one reference to the given id.

 ## OData Queries